GummyGummy405/Security-4.5/README.md

-**Bold Given a scenario, modify enterprise capabilities to enhance security**
+# Given a scenario, modify enterprise capabilities to enhance security
 ## 1. Ports
 Logical communication endpoints on a computer or server